TechneWare/SmarterMail.Cli/README.md

 This same basic pattern can be used to implement as many of the API endpoints as you would like.

 # Extending the CLI
-While adding new commands to the API may not be quite as straightforward as adding endpoints, the process is fairly simple.
+While adding new commands to the CLI may not be quite as straightforward as adding endpoints to the API, the process is fairly simple.
 The more complex part is figuring out how those commands should interact with the internals of the CLI utility.

 Every command inherits from `CommandBase`, `ICommand`, and `ICommandFactory`